argoproj/argo-workflows/docs/synchronization.md

   template: "2"  # Two instances of template can run at a given time in particular namespace
 ```

-!!!
-Warning
-    Each synchronization block may only refer to either a semaphore or a mutex.
-    If you specify both only the semaphore will be locked.

 ## Workflow-level Synchronization

 You can limit parallel execution of workflows by using the same synchronization reference.